janoelze/food-in-x/README.md

 * Upload it to a PHP server (5.3+) of your choice.
 * Update the config in the index.php file, so that it matches your setup.
 	* *Optional: Modify the existing theme or create your own.
 If HTML and CSS is not your thing: A default theme is in the making.*
+* Go ahead and edit your list of venues in `/data/venues.php`.
 * That's it, I think.

 ## Todo